chadapollard/USEQ-Pipeline/README.md

 ### 10. List of Treatment sample names (Must be comma delimited with no spaces.
 Must match the column names in the control beta values files from step 3)
 example:
 Testing_Samples=GSM4749846_3999431158_R01C02,GSM4749847_3999431144_R06C01,GSM4749848_3999442091_R05C01,GSM4749849_3999423019_R03C02,GSM4749850_3999431144_R04C02,GSM4749851_3999431158_R03C01,GSM4749852_3999423013_R03C01,GSM4749853_3999423013_R06C02

+### 11. Save these changes you made and close the file

+Once theses 11 changes have been made you can run the pipeline inside terminal using the 'bash' command followed by the pathname to the 'useq_pipeline.sh' file.
+example: bash /Users/chadpollard/Documents/My_Github/USEQ-Pipeline/useq_pipeline.sh

+Good luck!